Michael

 Reduced emission of unburnt hydrocarbons, CO and NOx.

-small capacity engines which have relatively low rates of fuel
+with small capacity engines which have relatively low rates of

-flow.
-The designs do not generally work efficiently with large
+fuel flow.
+The designs do not generally work efficiently with

-fuel conditioning device which is suitable for use in ships and
+of fuel conditioning device which is suitable for use in ships

 The present invention proposes a fuel conditioning device

-a fuel outlet at the other, the housing containing a magnet and a
+and a fuel outlet at the other, the housing containing a magnet

-plurality of fuel conditioning plates carried on a support shaft
+and a plurality of fuel conditioning plates carried on a support

-which extends along the housing, said plates comprising an alloy
+shaft which extends along the housing, said plates comprising an

-of tin, and including a plurality of apertures for fuel to pass
+alloy of tin, and including a plurality of apertures for fuel to

-through, the plates being mutually spaced and being held clear of
+pass through, the plates being mutually spaced and being held

-the internal surface of the housing to provide a substantially
+clear of the internal surface of the housing to provide a

 BRIEF DESCRIPTION OF THE DRAWINGS